marta-ba/marta-ba/README.md

 ## 🚀 Business Intelligence | 📊 Data Science & Analytics | 🤖 AI Enthusiast

 🌷 My goal is to transform raw data into strategic insights, empowering decision-making and driving business growth.
-💡 Open to opportunities in **strategic consulting, banking, and fintech** that are challenging and promising!
+💡 Open to opportunities that are challenging and promising!

 ---